 - Exhibitors will be limited to a total of four (4) sale orders in the Thursday Livestock Auction.
-Exhibitors may sell one (1) of eah specie, with the exception of beef, which can sell two (2) animals.
+Exhibitors may sell one (1) of each specie, with the exception of beef, which can sell two (2) animals.
 (Note: the only way to exceed the 4-animal sale limit is if ALL of the exhibitor's animals are chosen as Grand and Reserve Grand Champions.) - Exhibitors are allowed, but not required, to sell Champions and Reserve Champions.
-If an exhibitor has a second Champion or Reserve Champion in a specie they may sell both, but they will have to eliminate another animal, or milk to remain at 4 lots. - Exhibitors who choose to exhibit more than one (1) animal of a particular species, with the exception of market beef, need to arrange for the return home of the additional animal after the conclusion of the fair or shipment to market. - 4.
-Exhibitors must inform the auction office which animal they will be selling in the auction by noon on Wednesday of the fair, with the exception of the beef species, which is allowed to sell two (2) beef animals in the sale.
+If an exhibitor has a second Champion or Reserve Champion in a specie they may sell both, but they will have to eliminate another animal, or milk to remain at 4 lots. - 3.
+Exhibitors who choose to exhibit more than one (1) animal of a particular species, with the exception of market beef, need to arrange for the return home of the additional animal after the conclusion of the fair or shipment to market.
+If this information is not received by the auction office by noon on Wednesday of the fair, the exhibitor is responsible to take the animal home. - 4.
+Exhibitors must inform the auction office which animal they will be selling in the auction and the destination for the secondary animal by noon on Wednesday of the fair, with the exception of the beef species, which is allowed to sell two (2) beef animals in the sale.
 If an exhibitor has not informed the auction office by the deadline, the highest placing animal will automatically be included in the auction bill.
-If both animals have placed the same, the animal with the heaviest weight will then be sold at the auction. - Auction office could arrange for personal sales if interest exists.
-Exhibitors must make these arrangements with the auction office prior to, or immediately after the conclusion of their specie show. - All livestock sold at the Thursday auction must be sold by the pound. - 7.
-A three (3) percent commission will be deducted from the total sale price.
+If both animals have placed the same, the animal with the heaviest weight will then be sold at the auction. - 5.
+Auction office could arrange for personal sales if interest exists.
+Exhibitors must make these arrangements with the auction office prior to, or immediately after the conclusion of their specie show.

+- All livestock sold at the Thursday auction must be sold by the pound. - A three (3) percent commission will be deducted from the total sale price.